-Orders are ready for pick up by 4pm on Wednesdays and you can pick up anytime after that on Wednesday or Thursday, Friday, or beyond.
-To maximize the quality of your food, please indicate on your order which day you are planning to pick up, or let me know via text to 303-931-8357 on that day.
+Orders are ready for pick up starting at 4pm on Wednesdays and you can pick up anytime after that on Wednesday or Thursday, Friday, or beyond.
+To maximize the quality of your food, please indicate on your order which day you are planning to pick up.
 Pick up location is at my home on The Hill; I’ll let you know the address in your confirmation email.

 If you just order baked goods, they may be labeled in a basket with other bakery orders.
 If you order multiple items, you’re order will more likely be grouped together in a bin or box to differentiate between orders as clearly as possible.

 Note: sales tax and a deposit of $1.50/jar (if applicable) will be added to your total cost, which I’ll include in your confirmation email.
 If you are returning jars, please be sure they are jars from me (there are some styles I don’t use) and subtract $1.50 per jar returned.
 There is paper and a pen available to notate your payment.

 - Cash Please leave cash in the black metal drop box on the wooden shelves on your right when you walk in the door (there is a slit on top to slip things inside) bundled with a paperclip (I’ve got them out by the box) so I can keep track of your payment more easily.

 - Check Please slip checks into the slit at the top of the black drop box on the wooden shelving to the right when you walk in.